 This policy has been issued to all staff and partners and is available to clients if required.

-If you are dissatisfied about any aspect of the service we provide, please speak to the person handling your case.
-You may prefer to put your concerns in writing, in which case please send your letter or an email to the person who is acting for you.
+Step 1 – If you are dissatisfied about any aspect of the service provided you should first speak with the legal advisor handling your case.
+If you prefer to put your concerns in writing, you can do so by sending a letter or an email to the legal advisor who is acting for you.

 If at any stage you would prefer to meet with the person dealing with your complaint then just let us know.